 Causes of Hair Fall in Children

 Like adults, kids have the same hair growth cycle.
 Hair strands grow actively for 4 to 6 years.
-After which comes a resting period called the talogen phase.
-For 3 months, hair stays in the talogen phase and then falls out, to be replaced by new ones.
+After which comes a resting period called the telogen phase.
+For 3 months, hair stays in the telogen phase and then falls out, to be replaced by new ones.

 Reasons for Hair Loss

 Some common conditions that make hair fall are listed below.

 A very common reason for hair loss is an infection called tinea capitis.
 This is a ringworm like a fungal infection that causes a ring patterned scaly growth on the skin.
 This contagious condition spreads in school going children.
 Tinea Capitis affects the scalp, eyebrow and eyelash hair.
 The infected area becomes scaly, rough, flaky and itchy.
 Diagnosis begins with the inspection of the scalp.
 A UV light is used to determine the level of infection.
 The condition is then treated by antifungal medicines and a shampoo that is to be used for 8 weeks.
 Once the treatment begins, the condition is no longer contagious.

 This is when patches of hair start falling in an oval or round pattern.
 It happens quickly and the skin is left bald, no inflammation.
 Alopecia Areata occurs when the body’s immune system attacks the hair follicles by mistake.
 It is a very rare condition that affects about 1 in 1000 children.
 There is no specific test to determine a single cause, potential symptoms are ruled out till a conclusion is reached.
 There is no cure for this condition, only medications that help regrow hair.
 In rare occasions, all the hair fall.